 Another benefit to doing a whale-watching only experience is listening to the whales via an underwater microphone.
 We could hear a couple of them directly beneath our boat but they never surfaced for us.

-Don’t miss the sunset cruise in Cabo San Lucas
+Don’t miss the sunset cruise

 A sunset cruise may not sound like much of an adventure but it was truly one of the highlights of the week.
 Our cruise left the Marina Cabo San Lucas at 4:30 PM and returned just over two hours later.